rachelnadia/week-three/journal.md

 - The image on the left is without the stationers.
 THe image on the right shows the stationers in blue.

-But the processes of "soft history" begin way before this.
-Using REGEX in Sublime and Open Refine, I went through and tidied up the data.
+The soft history started before I created any visualizations.
+Using REGEX in Sublime, and Open Refine, I went through and tidied up the data.
+This is where my assumptions (me being the digital historian) began.
+We wanted to look at letters and so we went on the assumption that all letters would have the word "to" in the line.
+But there is a chance that there was a letter that did not contain the word "to" in the line.
+Or that there was the word "to" in a line that was not a letter.